-Tab Name Description Summary Displays information about the device, including settings, available SSIDs, and associated client information, refer to "Viewing Device Summa" Details Displays network configuration information and provides options for editing these settings.
+Tab Name Description Summary Displays information about the device, including its system settings, available SSIDs, and associated clients.
+For more information, refer to "Viewing Device Summary".
+Details Displays network configuration information and provides options for editing these settings.
 For more information, refer to "Viewing and Editing Device Details".
-Diagnostics Provides options for running a PING test from th and for viewing logs.
-For more information, reference "Performing Device Diagnostics".
+Diagnostics Provides options for running a PING test from the device and for viewing logs.
+For more information, refer to "Performing Device Diagnostics".